bgermeys/coursera-getting-and-cleaning-data/README.md

 ## Dependencies

-run_analysis.R depends on the libraries reshape2 and data.table.
+run_analysis.R makes use of the library reshape2.